 Wellow Sleep: the cushion for neck pain with magneto-therapy

 It is possible to have magneto-therapy treatment in a physiotherapist’s studio or in a specialist centre.
 Since there are significant advantages to this type of treatment, over the course of my medical career, I have thought of possible domestic applications for it.
-This is how Wellow Sleep (LINK) was created, the cervical cushion that can be used together with an appliance for Pulsed electro-magnetic therapy.
+This is how Wellow Sleep with Magneto-therapy (LINK) was created, the cervical cushion that can be used together with an appliance for Pulsed electro-magnetic therapy.
 In this way, during sleep, you can prevent and cure cervical neck pain thanks to an effective and safe method.

 Discover the full Wellow range for the wellbeing of your back…